EfthymiaKakoulidou/project-management-tool/README.md

 [GitHub Projects](https://github.com/EfthymiaKakoulidou/project-management-tool/projects) served as an Agile tool for this project.
 It isn't a specialized tool, but with the right tags and project creation/issue assignments, it can be made to work.

 Through it, user stories, issues, and milestone tasks were planned, then tracked on a weekly basis using the basic Kanban board.
+(I closed only the issues in the first iteration and left the rest open for better visual.)

 ![screenshot](documentation/gh-projects.jpg)